CiciAa777/recipe-meal-type-prediction/README.md

 Meal type is chosen as the response variable because it's a very useful and esasy category that allows people to look for recipes based on their needs.

-**Measureing Metrics**: The performance metric chosen for this classification model is micro f1-score.
+**Measuring Metrics**: The performance metric chosen for this classification model is micro f1-score.
 This is because there exists a rather large class imbalance in observed dataset where majority of recipes have the type "Daily Meal", which makes accuracy not a good metric.
 The prediction model can get a pretty high accuracy simply by predicting 'daily meal' all the time.
 Thus, I chose micro f1-score as the evaluation metric because it's suitable for imbalanced datasets and is able to aggregate the performance metrics across all three classes into a single metric.